Applying for Institutional Review Board (IRB) approval

 Please Note: Using your browser's back button while working in IRBNet could cause problems with your application.
 Please use instead the "next" and "previous" buttons within IRBNet.

 Use these additional resources to help you get started:

 application has been received by the IRB, you will receive a confirmation from

 IRBNet.
 The NAU IRB office will respond to you with either an approval or a

 request for more information or revisions.
-Applications are generally reviewed in the order received, and review times can vary considerably based upon the volume of submissions at the time your application is received.
-Please plan accordingly.
+Applications are generally reviewed in the order received, and review times can vary considerably based upon a number of factors.
+Please see the IRB Timelines page for information about review timelines.
 For questions, please call 928-523-9551 or e-mail the IRB.

 After Approval: Amending your research

 To make changes to your research protocol after you've gotten IRB approval, see these instructions